brarbrb/Stochastic-Trace-Recovery/README.md

 # Files
-- `SKTR.ipynb`: The main Jupyter notebook containing the implementation.
+- SKTR.ipynb: The main notebook containing the implementation.
+- SKTR.html

   # Python Libraries used